rajdyp/my-study-deck/terraform/hands-on_labs.md

      - Set a default value
 13. Set both container count and internal port as variables with default value.
 14. Create a validation for internal port to always be 1880.
+15. Create a validation for external port to be in the part range 0 - 65535.